platformsh-templates/ghrw-templates/README.md

 ### Description
 Creates an auto merging PR when a target branch is updated.
 ### Inputs
+* `CW_JOBID` - *Optional*.
+The name of the job id in the calling workflow that calls the testprenvironments.yaml reusable workflow.
+Defaults to `TestPrEnv-CW`
-* `status-checks` - *Optional*.
+* `STATUS_CHECKS` - *Optional*.
 Comma seperated list of status checks that must pass for the PR to be accepted.
 Defaults to
 `TestPrEnv-CW / TestPrEnvironment`.
 Please note that if the required status check is contained in a reusable workflow, the naming convention is `<calling-workflow-job-id> / <reusable-workflow-job-id>`.

 ### Uses